Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 As previously mentioned, the \ac{SAGIN} architecture is likely the most promising option for future communication networks, including~\ac{6G}.
 Therefore, it is crucial to clarify the features that enable the coexistence and collaboration of \ac{HAPS} and terrestrial systems within this integrated framework.
-In~\cite{9080558}, a \ac{RA} framework for an integrated satellite-\ac{HAPS}-\ac{TBS} network was proposed to improve \ac{GUE} downlink throughput under power, access, and backhauling constraints.
-Two problems were formulated: a short-term problem optimizing access, backhauling, and power with a fixed \ac{HAPS} location, and a long-term problem optimizing \ac{HAPS} placement based on average user distribution.
+To provide high-throughput connectivity to ground users within an integrated satellite-\ac{HAPS}-\ac{TBS} network, a \ac{RA} framework was proposed in~\cite{alsharoa2020improvement}.
+This framework aimed at enhancing \ac{GUE} downlink throughput while operating under power, access, and backhauling constraints.
+Two distinct problems were formulated based on the frequency of parameter optimization.
+The short-term problem addressed the optimization of access, backhauling, and power allocation while maintaining a fixed \ac{HAPS} location.
+In contrast, the long-term problem focused on optimizing \ac{HAPS} location based on the average distribution of users.
 The studied system model comprised three tiers: a satellite in the space tier, multiple \ac{HAPS} in the air tier, and several \acp{TBS} in the ground tier, with gateway feeder stations for backhauling.
 Based on \ac{OFDMA}, spectrum was divided into \acp{RB}, with each user served by one \ac{BS} using one \ac{RB}, ensuring no intra-cell interference but allowing inter-cell interference among \acp{TBS}.
 No inter-cell interference was assumed for satellites and \ac{HAPS} due to distinct frequency sets.
 Simulations showed a notable average data rate gain compared to two baselines: (i) joint optimization with uniform power, and (ii) optimized \ac{HAPS} placement with random access/backhaul under uniform power.

 From the literature, it is clear that aerial network mobility boosts capacity and flexibility but complicates optimization due to \ac{3D} positioning, dynamic load balancing, and spectrum diversity.
-Effective interference management is vital for stability, while a well-designed \ac{RA} strategy can mitigate inter-tier interference and enable smooth integration with terrestrial networks.
+Effective interference management is vital for stability, while a well-designed \ac{RA} strategy can mitigate inter-tier interference and enable smooth integration with \ac{TN}.